richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ![Figure 5.
 Your GitHub after adding the Travis CI build script](GitHubBefore.png)

-In the back, Travis CI will start doing its labour immediatly.
+In the back, Travis CI will start doing its labor immediatly.

 ### Read results